 - Clinical features, diagnostics, and treatment depend on the underlying etiology (see “” above).

 - Distribution of disease: systemic

 - Antigen (e.g., the molecules of a drug in circulation) binds to IgG to form an immune complex (antigen-antibody complex)

 - Immune complexes are deposited in tissue, especially blood vessels → initiation of complement cascade → release of lysosomal enzymes from neutrophils → cell death → inflammation → vasculitis

-- Serum sickness is classically a type III hypersensitivity reaction appearing as a complication of antitoxin or antivenom administration.
+- Definition: Serum sickness is a classic example of a type III hypersensitivity reaction, which usually develops as a complication of antitoxin or antivenom administration.

-- Serum sickness-like reaction is much more common than actual serum sickness.
-Serum sickness-like reactions are:
+- Epidemiology: much more common than actual serum sickness

 - Clinical features

 - Prevention